 When drafting your refund policy, clearly state whether or not your company allows returns, refunds or exchanges.
 You should indicate the number of days customers have to return products.
 It could be from the date of purchase or any other date you choose.
 If there are some of your products or services that give room for refunds and others that do not, list them.
 It is also essential to clearly indicate all conditions that qualify customers for refunds.

-This article has shown you 6 important legal pages that your website should have and how you can go about writing them.
+This article has shown you 6 important legal pages for blogs that your website should have and how you can go about writing them.
 Remember that whatever kind of legal page you are writing, keep your language simple and clear.
 In addition, ensure that you adequately incorporate all necessary information for the different pages.
-Well-written and detailed legal pages help to protect you and your business.
-Which of these legal pages do you already have?
+Well-written and detailed website legal pages help to protect you and your business.
+Which of these legal pages for blogs do you already have?
 Which of them do you need to work on building?
-If you need further help with writing legal pages, you can reach out to us HERE.
+If you need further help with writing website legal pages, you can reach out to us HERE.
 We would be glad to help.